What are Chemical Burns?

 Acids and bases are the two most common types of chemical burns as they are found in various household products that people do not typically assume to be dangerous.
 Bases (alkalis) actually cause more severe tissue damage than acids because they essentially liquefy the skin which allows the base to penetrate deeply into the tissue.
 Acids cause coagulation necrosis which prevents deep penetration of the acid.

 If the chemical is in a gaseous form, it can cause direct injury to the lungs and respiratory system.
 Direct pulmonary damage is even worse because it can lead to epithelial sloughing (the skin lining the airway falls off), cast formation (tissue clumps resulting from dead tissue and scar tissue), or alveolar collapse.
-Even if the agent only causes external skin damage, it can also indirectly cause respiratory complications because they may trigger the release of histamine which can cause swelling or bronchospasm.
+Even if the agent only causes external skin damage, it can also indirectly cause respiratory complications because the chemicals may trigger the release of histamine which can cause swelling or bronchospasm.
 For more information on inhalation injuries, see our page on inhalation injury.

-Sometimes the chemical may be absorbed into the tissue which may cause secondary injuries.
+Sometimes the chemical may be absorbed into the tissue, which may cause secondary injuries.
 Some cause myocardial depression (the heart does not pump as well), which results in a decrease in the blood pressure.
 This can result in blood not being properly distributed through the body.

 Two areas particularly affected by the shock and low blood flow are the kidneys and liver.
 With the low blood flow, chemicals or wound debris can become trapped in both the kidneys and liver.